dimsav/backupish/README.md

 * Copy `config.sh.ini` to `config.sh` and fill it with your settings
 * Run `backup.sh`

-* If dropbox is enabled, you will have to run the script one more time.
+## Dropbox configuration

+Running the script for the fist time with dropbox enabled will prompt for the dropbox configuration.
+When finished, run the script once again to see it in action.

 Requirements: